mbreed-author/mbreed-author.github.io/index.md

 ---

-The e-book (2nd edition) is available through Apple, Barnes & Noble and other distributors as well as in the Amazon Kindle Store.
-Click the button below to go to the book's page at your favourite distributor:
+The e-book (2nd edition) is available through the Amazon Kindle Store.
+Click the button below to go to the book's page at your local Amazon store:

-[Universal Book Link: The Hammond Conjecture](https://books2read.com/u/4Dyygr){:.btn .center}{:target="_blank"}
+[The Hammond Conjecture](https://mybook.to/conjecture){:.btn .center}{:target="_blank"}

-The link [mybook.to/conjecture](https://mybook.to/conjecture) will take you to your local Amazon store.

 <br/>